-Choose this off the beaten track in Northeast Vietnam Tour if you are an adventure-minded traveler!
+Choose this trekking in northeast Vietnam Tour off the beaten track if you are an adventure-minded traveler!
 Why?

 The trip grants you a one-of-a-kind adventure into a faraway remote area, where lies the unexplored Northeastern features of Vietnam.
 It is the spectacular sceneries of the prosperous rice fields, the gigantic karst mountains and the wonderful cultural values which are still untouched by human beings in Ha Giang.
 Moreover, the vast variety of flora and fauna species in Ba Be National Park is also a highlight.
 And from the trip you will admire the grandeur panorama of Ban Gioc Waterfall as well.